 Washington Elementary School is located in Bellflower.
 The facilities include 42 regular education classrooms, 14 portable classrooms, a multipurpose room that also serves as the school cafeteria, a library, two computer labs, and a parent center.

-The school has 39 regular education teachers, five special education teachers, an intervention teacher, and a principal.
-Other personnel serving the school include a part time psychologist, two health assistants, an adaptive P.E. specialist, a speech and language therapist, a guidance intern, a library clerk and a family case manager.
+The school has 28 regular education teachers, 8.5 special education teachers, 2 intervention teacher, .5 Assistant Princiapal, and a principal.
+Other personnel serving the school include a part time psychologist, two health assistants, an adaptive P.E. specialist, 2 speech and language therapist, a guidance intern, and a family case manager.
 All staff meet the credential requirements of the State of California.
 Fifty percent of the certificated staff have advanced degrees and 100 percent have pursued course work beyond their bachelor’s degree.